deeproots/deeproots.github.io/github-intro.md

 layout      : page
 permalink   : /github-intro/
 ---
-When I was first exposed to Github, I was completely confused as to the value.
-But now that I've become more comfortable with it, it's easy to see why companies from GE to Google use it to collaborative on projects.
+When I was first exposed to Github, I was completely confused as to what value it brought to the table.
+But now that I've become more comfortable with it, it's easy to see why companies from GE to Google use it to collaborative on projects, and why it's a great fit for something like the Deep Roots Library project.

-I wanted to write a quick overview and rationale behind using it for the Deep Roots project, because I know that the lingo is weird and the process a bit more complicated than you're probably used to.
-But it's the best solution for the project moving forward.
+I wanted to give everyone a quick overview and rationale behind using Github because I know that the lingo is weird at first and the process a bit more complicated than you're probably used to.
+But better a small learning curve now than a million headaches with different versions down the road!

 Github is, by their own definition, "the best place to share code with friends, co-workers, classmates, and complete strangers."
 It's primarily in the programming world for code, especially in open source projects, but it's also being increasingly used for other shared and collaborative documents and information.